-Bellerive's Leadership Team consists of the Head Teacher, 4 Deputy Head Teachers and 3 Assistant Head Teachers and a Director of Business and Finance.
+Bellerive's Leadership Team consists of 2 Deputy Head Teachers, 4 Assistant Head Teachers and a School Business Manager.
 These Leaders manage Bellerive at an executive level implementing the policies laid down by the Governing Board and report back to them.
-The Headteacher and the Audit, Finance, Staffing and Resources Committee are responsible for the authorisation of spending within agreed budgets, Departmental spending control is devolved to individual budget holders.
-The Headteacher is responsible for the appointment of staff and will be a member of the appointment panel which will include a Governor.
+The Interim Headteacher and the Audit, Finance, Staffing and Resources Committee are responsible for the the authorisation of spending within agreed budgets, Departmental spending control is devolved to individual budget holders.
+The Interim Headteacher is responsible for the appointment of staff and will be a member of the appointment panel which will include a Governor.
 The Senior Leadership Team is responsible for relevant aspects of spending within their remit.